 Warnecke et al.~\cite{warnecke2021machine} proposed a technique for unlearning a group of training data based on influence functions.
 More precisely, the effect of training data on model parameter updates is estimated and formularized in closed-form.
 As a result of this formulation, influences of the learning sets act as a compact update instead of solving an optimisation problem iteratively (e.g., loss minimization).
 First-order and second-order derivatives are the keys to computing this update effectively~\cite{warnecke2021machine}.

-Guo et al.~\cite{guo2022efficient} proposed another technique to unlearn a feature in the data based on disentangled representation.
+Guo et al.~\cite{guo2022efficient} proposed another technique to unlearn a feature based on disentangled representation.
 The core idea is to learn the correlation between features from the latent space as well as the effects of each feature on the output space.
 Using this information, certain features can be progressively detached from the learnt model upon request, while the remaining features are still preserved to maintain good accuracy.
 However, this method is mostly applicable to deep neural networks in the image domain, in which the deeper convolutional layers become smaller and can therefore identify abstract features that match real-world data attributes.

-\sstitle{Class Removal} There are many scenarios where the data to be forgotten belongs to single or multiple classes from a trained model.
+\sstitle{Class Removal} There are many scenarios where the forgetting data belongs to single or multiple classes from a trained model.
 For example, in face recognition applications, each class is a person's face so there could potentially be thousands or millions of classes.
 However, when a user opts out of the system, their face information must be removed without using a sample of their face.

 Similar to feature removal, class removal is more challenging than item removal because retraining solutions can incur many unlearning passes.
 Even though each pass might only come at a small computational cost due to data partitioning, the expense mounts up.
 However, partitioning data by class itself does not help the model's training in the first place, as learning the differences between classes is the core of many learning algorithms~\cite{tanha2020boosting}.
 Although some of the above techniques for feature removal can be applied to class removal~\cite{warnecke2021machine}, it is not always the case as class information might be implicit in many scenarios.